frictionlessdata/datapackage/source/revisioning-data.rst

 .. sectionauthor: Rufus Pollock (Open Knowledge Foundation)

-The following develops a changeset approach similar to that found in mercurial and git.
+The following develops a changeset approach for revisioning databases (data/datasets).
+The approach taken has some similariteis to that found in source control for software, especially mercurial and git.

 It is agnostic about format of versioning (i.e. copy-on-Write versus diffs).
 For more on this, see Appendix below on Recording Changes to the Database.